ServerMonkey/vmh/README.md

   disk's metadata to point to a relative path.
 Use this if you import disk chains that are not created with vmh.
 * `destroy <DOMAIN>` : Hard shutdown the domain.
+* `env-deploy <ENVIRONMENT>` : Smart deploy multible domains in parallel or/and in series.
+Iterates through the file: `<PATH_IMMUTABLE>/<ENVIRONMENT>.csv` .
+  Will automatical import and start networks from XMLs, found in `<PATH_IMMUTABLE>/networks/<NETWORK>.xml` .
+See 'ENVIRONMENT FILE STRUCTURE'.
+Based on 'import-chain-start' and 'wait'.
+* `env-erase <ENVIRONMENT>` : Works in reverse to 'env-deploy'.
+Based on the action 'erase'.
+Requires the ENVIRONMENT file.
+* `env-erase-full <ENVIRONMENT>` : Same as 'env-erase' and then 'env-erase-net' combined.
+* `env-erase-net <ENVIRONMENT>` : Erase all networks found in an environment CSV.
+Based on the action 'erase-net'.
+Requires the ENVIRONMENT file.
+* `env-map <ENVIRONMENT>` : Generate an SVG image of the environment network.
+  Files will be stored in the PATH_ENVIRONMENTS folder.
+* `env-wait <ENVIRONMENT>` : Based on the action 'wait'.
+Requires the ENVIRONMENT file.
+Can be used to quickly test/verify an already deployed environment.
 * `erase <DOMAIN>` : 'destroy', remove all disk chains and undefine the domain.
   Will also remove the host from the /etc/hosts file.
 * `erase-net <DOMAIN>` : Erases all virtual networks defined in a domains